Mentors

 Mentor Characteristics

 Seattle University looks for mentors who are established executives with a pattern of success in their careers.
-Since many of our graduate students have substantial business background, they are in search of individuals who are high level executives such as CEOs, Presidents, Vice Presidents, upper level managers, or business owners.
+Since many of our graduate students have substantial business backgrounds, they are in search of individuals who are high level executives such as CEOs, Presidents, Vice Presidents, upper level managers, or business owners.
 It is vitally important that mentors be committed to education and willing to share their expertise and experience.

 Getting Involved

-As a mentor in the SU program for the last 15 years I have found the program to be extremely rewarding and a win-win for both the students and me…The mentor-mentee relationship allows the student to be open about their aspirations in a safe conversation with an objective leader who can challenge their thinking and encourage their choices.
-It has been a great opportunity for me to stay connected with SU and keep in tune with the next generation of business leaders.
+“As a mentor in the SU program for over 15 years I found the program to be extremely rewarding and a win-win for both the students and me…The mentor-mentee relationship allows the student to be open about their aspirations in a safe conversation with an objective leader who can challenge their thinking and encourage their choices.
+It has been a great opportunity for me to stay connected with SU and keep in tune with the next generation of business leaders.”

-Brian Webster CEO, Kestra Medical Technologies, Inc.
+CEO, Kestra Medical Technologies, Inc. Albers MBA Alum